zenstackhq/zenstack-docs/blog/nest-api/index.md

 ![Cover image](cover.png)

 NestJS is a great framework.
 It's versatile, rock solid, and thoroughly documented.
-You can build pretty much any kind of backend with it: RESTful, GraphQL, WebSocket, Microservice, etc. Among everything, building APIs above databases is still one of the top tasks of backend developers.
-With the rise of Prisma ORM, more and more people are pairing it with NestJS to get the job done - more easily and pleasantly, thanks to Prisma's awesome DX.
+You can build pretty much any backend with it: RESTful, GraphQL, WebSocket, Microservice, etc. Among everything, building APIs above databases is still one of the top tasks of backend developers.
+With the rise of Prisma ORM, more and more people are pairing it with NestJS to get the job done - more efficiently and pleasantly, thanks to Prisma's superb DX.

-If that's the combo you're using or plan to use, you can't miss this article.
-I'll demonstrate three different approaches of building a secure RESTful API, starting the most traditional one, and then progressively show how to reduce the amount of code that we write and yet achieve a better result.
+You can't miss this article if that's the combo you're using or plan to use.
+I'll demonstrate three approaches to building a secure RESTful API, starting with the most traditional one, and then progressively show how to reduce the amount of code we write and achieve a better result.

 <!--truncate-->